Medical Profile Model: Scientific and Practical Applications in Healthcare: Medical Profile Model

 For the life and health insurance industry it is crucial to differentiate diseases by disability or mortality risk.
 For example, the group of \emph{M41}-codes is definitely less risky compared to diseases in \emph{C34}, \emph{C50}, and \emph{I25} code groups.
 We try to show this difference in our embeddings with the t-SNE~\cite{Maaten2008} dimensionality reduction technique.
-The vectors of codes from the 4 above-mentioned groups projected to 2-dimensional space are plotted at \emph{b)}-part of Fig.~\ref{figure_perf} (for readability only some data points are labeled).
-More importantly, this separation seems to persist on the level of whole patient vectors.
-The \emph{c)}-part of Fig.~\ref{figure_perf} plots the excerpt of 578 random patient vectors.
-Each patient history contains code from one of the 4 above designated groups.
+The vectors of codes from the 4 above-mentioned groups projected to a plane are plotted on the Fig.~\ref{figure_diseases}.
+More importantly, this separation persists on the level of whole patient vectors.
+The Fig.~\ref{figure_patient_diseases} plots the excerpt of 578 random patient vectors, where each patient history contains code from one of the 4 above designated groups.

-Finally, we try to look at averaged patient representations, grouping patients by gender and age and presenting each group with an average of their embeddings.
-The result for man and woman can be seen on the \emph{d)}-part of Fig.~\ref{figure_perf}.
-Each point on the plot is an averaged representation of thousands of patients.
-Again we labeled with age value only several data points.
+Finally, we try to look at generalized patient representations, grouping patients by gender and age and presenting each group with an average of their embeddings.
+The result for men and women can be seen in Fig.~\ref{figure_patient_emb}.
+Each point on the plot is an average representation of thousands of patients.
+Again for readability, we labeled with age value only several data points.
 It is interesting to see clear gender separation and some age tendencies.

-Here it is worth noting that the axis on \emph{b)-d)} plots of Fig.~\ref{figure_perf} do not have any physical meaning.
-And we cannot draw precise conclusions just from these plots as the t-SNE algorithm only tries to approximate relative object positions on the plain as close to their positions in the original high dimensional space.
+Here it is worth noting that the axis on Fig.~\ref{figure_diseases}, \ref{figure_patient_diseases} and \ref{figure_patient_emb} do not have any physical meaning.
+We cannot draw precise conclusions just from these plots as the t-SNE algorithm only tries to approximate relative object positions on the plain as close as possible to their positions in the original high-dimensional space.
 By these plots, we intended to provide only a general overview of the resulting embedding space and hope that it can adequately represent the medical concepts and patients.